 A testator can revoke a will by making changes to parts of an existing will.
 The newly-amended will, now called a “codicil”, has the effect of creating a new will because it can change key aspects of an existing will, including new beneficiaries and property designations.

 The improper revocation or modification of a will can have disastrous results, resulting in confusion, litigation, and raising the possibility that your wishes will not be understood after your death.
 A lawyer can advise you on the proper ways to revoke a will, and make sure your intentions are clear so as to avoid any confusion that may result from a failed revocation attempt.
-Contact a local attorney for a free initial legal assessment to learn how they can help guide you through estate planning with confidence.
+Contact a local wills attorney to learn how they can help guide you through estate planning with confidence.